 Example CALC:FPOW:POW1:DEF "IFType=B25M"

 Notes The IF type parameter allows the user to select between different IF paths.
-For example, if the signal is less than 25 MHz wide, then the user can select the B25M path to take advantage of additional filtering on this analog IF path.
+For example, if t than 25 MHz wide, then the user can select the B25M path to take advantage of additional analog IF path.

 Preset B40M

 Range B10M, B25M, B40M

 Initial S/W Revision A.14.00